Surviving a Summer Heatwave

 Check on the elderly or neighbors without air conditioning

 In a heatwave, we need to look out for one another.
 It’s not uncommon to hear of elderly adults or those without air conditioning succumbing to high temperatures in weather like this.
 Be a good neighbor and check in on those you know might be at risk in these high temperatures.

 Avoid working out outdoors

 We know – you’ll just DIE if you can’t run that 5k on your lunch break.
-During a heatwave or even just a day with abnormally high temperatures, it’s a good idea to either skip your workout or to do it very early or very late in the day to avoid the heat and sun.
+During a heatwave or even just a day with abnormally high temperatures, it’s a good idea to either skip your workout or to do it very early or very late in the day to avoid the heat and the sun.

 Protect your skin

 In the summertime, most of us like to get a tan and then show it off with clothes that cover less skin.
 Generally, there’s nothing wrong with that.
 However, when temperatures are high and the sun is strong, it’s best to cover up with lightweight clothing.
 It’ll save you from getting sunburned and could protect you from skin cancer later in life.